Magnesium: Magic or Myth?

 • Mg affects many body processes that can impact health.

 To all adults: get at least the RDA from diet + supplements.
 The adult RDAs are 400-420 mg for men (depending on age) and 310-320 mg for women.
 These are based on data from old balance studies (measures of what goes in minus what goes out).
 The well-respected mineral researcher Forrest Nielsen (2) has stated that this data has grown outdated.
 Newer balance data with improved methodology indicates that the RDAs could be lowered.
 On the other hand, even as far back as 47 years ago, some mineral researchers have argued against using just balance studies to set mineral RDAs (ie 3).
-This may especially apply to Mg according to some scientists (ie 4).
-And, even if balance studies are used, Dr. Nielsen points out that this work generally uses “ideal” conditions and people.
-The latter includes a fairly low body weight (Mg amounts needed for balance increase with increasing body weight).
-Dr. Nielson also points out that even if the RDAs are lowered, many people would still not consume enough Mg to meet them (especially if the recommendations are adjusted for higher body weights).
+This may especially true for Mg according to some scientists (ie 4).
+And, even if balance studies are used, Dr. Nielsen points out that this work generally uses “ideal” conditions and people rather than typical states.
+These ideal states include a fairly low body weight.
+In all likelihood, Mg needs are proportional to body weight.
+My attitude is that it doesn’t hurt to get the current RDAs and such intakes may be better than lower intakes.

-My attitude is that it doesn’t hurt to get the current RDAs and they may work better than lower intakes.
-In fact, even going up to 500 mg/day of Mg may have some value, though data supporting that is still limited.
-Again, I feel that I can apply the philosophy of may help, won’t hurt.
+What about higher intakes?
+Going up to 500mg/day may have some value, though data supporting that is still limited.
 You can get this amount from your diet, though it may take some attention to detail.
 You can see how much Mg you eat in a day using the many online food Mg tables.

-1. DiSilvestroRA,JosephE,StarkoffBE,DevorST.Magnesium glycinate supplementation in bariatric surgery patients and physically fit young adults FASEB Journal 2013;27:lb291.
+• 1.
+DiSilvestroRA,JosephE,StarkoffBE,DevorST.Magnesium glycinate supplementation in bariatric surgery patients and physically fit young adults FASEB Journal 2013;27:lb291.

-2. Nielsen FH.
+• 2.
+Nielsen FH.
 Dietary magnesium and chronic disease.
 Advances in Chronic Kidney Disease 2018;25:230–235.

-3. Mertz W. Use and misuse of balance studies.
+• 3.
+Mertz W. Use and misuse of balance studies.
 Journal of Nutrition 1987;117:1811-1813.

-4. Shechter M, Eilat-Adar S. Dietary recommendations of magnesium for cardiovascular prevention and treatment.
+• 4.
+Shechter M, Eilat-Adar S. Dietary recommendations of magnesium for cardiovascular prevention and treatment.
 A position paper of the Israel Heart Society and the Israel Dietetic Association.
 Magnes Res.
 2021;34:35-42.

-5. Tarsitano MG, Quinzi F, Folino K, et al. Effects of magnesium supplementation on muscle soreness in different type of physical activities: a systematic review.
+• 5.
+Tarsitano MG, Quinzi F, Folino K, et al. Effects of magnesium supplementation on muscle soreness in different type of physical activities: a systematic review.
 Journal of Translational Medicine.
 2024;22:629.